wp-plugins/wp-server/readme.txt

 If useful - Future versions are planned to have more options, so please leave a feedback

-Found a bug or have a feature request ?
-Report here
+Found a bug or have a feature request ? <a href="http://nabtron.com/wp-server-plugin/6950/">Report here</a>

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory